LuiCat/ArduinoTaikoController/README.md

 ## Debug Info

-If the line ```#define DEBUG_OUTPUT``` is enabled, there will be debug info printed via serial.
+If the line ```#define DEBUG_OUTPUT``` is enabled, there will be debug information printed via serial.
 Take a look at your serial monitor.

-The first 4 columns indicate current vibration level of the four sensors, and the last column indicates the threshold level for a sensor to trigger a input;
+The first 4 columns indicate the current vibration level of the four sensors, and the last column indicates the threshold level for a sensor to trigger an input;
-the symbols in the middle shows current status of the sensors, # for input triggered and * for cooldown state.
+the symbols in the middle show the current status of the sensors, # for input triggered and * for cooldown state.

 A typical output could be: